matthewsmawfield/TEP-GNSS/manuscript-code-longspan.md

 **Objective**: Test whether the phenomenon exhibits global coordination (Claim F).

-**Why Network Coherence Matters:** If GNSS clock correlations were driven primarily by independent, station-specific effects (equipment noise, local multipath), the network would show incoherent patterns.
-A coherence index of 0.582 across 814 globally distributed stations indicates coordinated behavior exceeding what would be expected from purely local effects.
-This is consistent with a global-scale influence—whether external (gravitational/orbital) or internal (geophysical)—affecting the network as a unified system rather than as independent stations.
+**Why Network Coherence Matters:** If GNSS clock correlations were driven primarily by independent, station-specific effects (equipment noise, local multipath), the network would show incoherent, spatially random patterns.
+A coherence index of 0.582 across 814 globally distributed stations indicates moderate coordinated behavior across the network.
+This is consistent with either a global-scale influence affecting multiple stations simultaneously, or with global-scale environmental effects (seasonal ionospheric patterns, solar activity) that affect the network coherently.
+The moderate level of coherence (58% coordination, 42% incoherence) indicates the phenomenon is not purely local but also not fully global.

 #### 3.5.1 Mesh Dance Dynamics